dotnet/diagnostics/documentation/debugging-coredump.md

 ### Getting symbols ###

-Because SOS now has symbol download support, this step can be skipped if the matching version of the "host" program is available on the machine loading the dump.
-Usually the host program is "dotnet" but each .NET Core SDK has a different version.
+Because SOS now has symbol download support (both managed PDBs and native symbols via `loadsymbols`) all that lldb requires is the host program.
+The host is usually `dotnet` but for self-contained applications it the .NET Core `apphost` renamed to the program/project name.
+These steps will handle either case and download the host lldb needs to properly diagnose a core dump.

-First install the dotnet CLI symbol tool.
+First install or update the dotnet CLI symbol tool.
 This only needs to be down once.
 See this [link](https://github.com/dotnet/symstore/tree/master/src/dotnet-symbol#install) for more details.
+We need version 1.0.52901 or greater of dotnet-symbol installed.

     ~$ dotnet tool install -g dotnet-symbol
+    You can invoke the tool using the following command: dotnet-symbol Tool 'dotnet-symbol' (version '1.0.52901') was successfully installed.

+Or update if already installed:

+    ~$ dotnet tool update -g dotnet-symbol
+    Tool 'dotnet-symbol' was successfully updated from version '1.0.51501' to version '1.0.52901'.

 Copy the core dump to a tmp directory.

     ~$ mkdir /tmp/dump
     ~$ cp ~/coredump.32232 /tmp/dump

-Download the modules and symbols for the core dump:
+Download the host program for the core dump:

-    ~$ dotnet-symbol /tmp/dump/coredump.32232
+    ~$ dotnet-symbol --host-only /tmp/dump/coredump.32232

+If the `--host-only` option is not found, update dotnet-symbol to the latest with the above step.

+If your project/program binaries are not on the machine the core dump is being loaded on, copy all them to temporary directory also.

 ### Install lldb ###